vasyl-haievyi/mldd-project/README.md

 - featurizer

 Object.
 Object that is usually used to process dataframe and obtain graph data.
-For usage with the class it has to implement method `process_mol(mol)` that takes `rdkit.Chem.Mol` object and return node info and edge info as type of numpy.ndarray's.
+For usage with the class it has to implement method `process_mol(mol)` that takes `rdkit.Chem.Mol` object and return node info and edge info as tuple of numpy.ndarray's.

 - log